pombredanne/machine_learning/README.md

-# machine_learning
+# machine learning
-This will be the repository for my machine learning codes
+This will be the repository for my machine learning codes.
+These codes are written to understand the basic machine learning algorithms